youaani/jacc/README.md

 It is also be possible to run `bootstrap.sh` followed by ``bootstrap2.sh` in any Ubuntu machine.

+If you already have docker, then just do `sudo npm install --production -g`

-Then goto the folder where npm installs the modules.
-This is here if the vagrant file above was
+Then goto the folder where npm installs the modules, on ubuntu it's in: `/usr/lib/node_modules/jacc/`
-used: `/usr/lib/node_modules/jacc/`

  * Copy jacc_config.json.template to jacc_config.json and edit the settings if necesary.
  * Copy hipache_config.json.template to hipache_config.json and edit the settings if necesary.
  * Goto node_modules/redis-dns and copy redis-dns.json.template redis-dns.json

-If you already have docker, then just do `sudo npm install --production -g`

 ## AWS EC2